 1946-49: The post-war years

 It was February 1946.
-Evelyn and Bill had been married just 11 months when Evelyn gave birth to their first child, a son Bevan John.
+Evelyn and Bill had been married just 11 months when Evelyn gave birth to their first child, a son.
 It was a time of great rejoicing.
 By this time, Evelyn’s husband Bill had been discharged from the army, and the young couple had settled in Rockhampton.

-After serving 6 years in the armed forces, Bill was keen to establish himself in business.
-His first enterprise was the Central Trading Company, a manufacturers’ agency, which he set up in premises at the corner of East and Denham Streets, Rockhampton.
+After serving 5½ years in the armed forces, Bill was keen to establish himself in business.
+His first commercial enterprise was the Central Trading Company, a wholesale and manufacturers’ agency, located upstairs in a building at 97 East Street, adjacent to the National Bank of Australasia on the corner of East and Denham Streets, Rockhampton.

-The “Evelyn Frock Salon” was the first of a number of successful business ventures that Bill established, which Bill and Evelyn operated together during their 54 years of marriage.
+The “Evelyn Frock Salon” was the first of a number of successful business ventures that Bill established and Bill and Evelyn operated together during their 54 years of marriage.
 Hard work, dedication, cooperation and trust were some of the ingredients of their success.
 They made a great team.

 There is so much more I want to write about Evelyn’s experience of dementia and how it affected those of us close to her, but that will be the subject of another story (or two).

-Needless to say, coping with Evelyn’s dementia was difficult for Tony and me, but at times we had to laugh at things she said or did.
-We were not being rude or disrespectful – it was just so funny!
+Sadly, Tony and I didn’t always cope well with my mother’s dementia.
+Nevertheless, at times, we had to laugh at things she said or did.
+We were not being rude or disrespectful.
+My mother’s words or actions were just so funny!
 The following scenario is one example.

 My birthday always falls within days of Mother’s Day.
-In fact, in the year I was born it was one day after Mother’s Day.
+In fact, in the year of my birth, it was the day after Mother’s Day.
 In 2010, my birthday fell 5 days after Mother’s Day.
 As a way of engaging Evelyn in our family celebration, Tony asked her how old I was.
 This is how the conversation went:

 Tony: “How old is Judy today?”